Parth099/Azure-Certs/AZ-104/05 - Backup and Monitoring/02 - Backups.md

 The way recovery works is that the service will trigger a snapshot which will initially be saved on the VM locally but then is later uploaded to the vault.
 You may choose to keep these instant snapshots for longer as they serve as a recovery point.

+Azure VM Recovery via the Recovery Vault **will not** be able to backup VMs where the managed disks are set to false.[^1]

 ### File Restore

-This method also supports file restores from existing restore points, the service generates an executable[^1] allowing you to mount the drive onto another computer.
+This method also supports file restores from existing restore points, the service generates an executable[^2] allowing you to mount the drive onto another computer.
 This process will attach whatever volumes existed on the VM and takes a few mins to complete.

 ### VM Recovery